aiinkiestism/native-practice/README.md

 # native-practice
-his is a public native app practice repository.
+This is a public native app practice repository.